okneniz/cliche/Readme.md

                      In negative look-behind, capturing group isn't allowed, but non-capturing group (?:) is allowed.

-  \K                 keep
-                     Another expression of look-behind.
-Keep the stuff left of the \K, don't include it in the result.

   (?>subexp)         atomic group
                      no backtracks in subexp.